emmanuelmartinezs/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis

 ## Overview of Project
-Now that Bobby has proven his SQL chops, his manager has given both of you two more assignments: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+> Now that Bobby has proven his SQL chops, his manager has given both of you two more assignments: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 Then, you’ll write a report that summarizes your analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.

-> Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 1. ***Deliverable 1***: The Number of Retiring Employees by Title
 2. ***Deliverable 2***: The Employees Eligible for the Mentorship Program